BranchTaken/Hemlock/doc/design/memory.md

 advancement results in spaces of more advanced exposure, but the generation's exposure remains fixed.

-The young->old value reference DAG induces a generation DAG with similar structure, and the generation DAG guarantees that younger generations cannot be referred to by exposure-disjoint older generations.
+The young→old value reference DAG induces a generation DAG with similar structure, and the generation DAG guarantees that younger generations cannot be referred to by exposure-disjoint older generations.
 The generation DAG allows young generations to be copy-collected with complete disregard for most of the